 It is hard for me to be more selfish in this description; you are potentially writing a book for me.

 P.S.
-After publishing this post I remembered that I came across a PDF copy of Doing Bayesian Data Analysis: A Tutorial with R and BUGS by Kruschke.
+After publishing this post I remembered that I came across a PDF copy of Doing Bayesian Data Analysis by Kruschke.
 Setting aside the dodginess of the copy, the book looked well-written, started from first principles and had puppies on the cover (!), so I ordered it from Amazon.

 P.D.
 2011-12-03 23:45 AEST Christian Robert sent me a nice email and wrote a few words on my post.
 Yes, I’m still plodding along with the book although I’m taking a ten day break while traveling in Australia.